tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

 end
 ```

 This provides us with the flexibility to customize the `memory_cards` we supply our camera with.
 However, we may find we often do not care about the `storage_capacity` of the memory card in the camera, but rather just that the camera has a memory card.
-In that case, explicitly creating an instance of a memory card in our test could add noise.
+In that case, explicitly creating an instance of a memory card in our test could add unnecessary noise.
 This is another place where we can leverage a trait.

 We can create a trait on our `Camera` model that indicates this camera includes a `MemoryCard`.